Can CBD Help With Perimenopause Brain Fog

 We'll start with our favorite.

-Anandamide is a naturally occuring endocannabinoid in your brain right now (hopefully)!
+Anandamide is a naturally occurring endocannabinoid in your brain right now (hopefully)!

 It's called the "bliss" molecule and named after Anand, the Hindu goddess of bliss.